It’s summer party season, which means backyard beers, poolside cocktails and porch wine.

 However, when it comes to social host liability suits, you’re very likely not fully covered.

 The liability coverage provided by your homeowners or renters insurance omits intentional or criminal acts, so if you knowingly provided alcohol to a minor or you knew your party guest was going to leave your house and get behind the wheel, your coverage would not apply.
-Most homeowners insurance policy also exclude punitive damages, so even if your legal costs were covered, if a jury ordered you pay punitive damages to the third party, your insurance would not pay out.
+Most homeowners insurance policies also exclude punitive damages, so even if your legal costs were covered, if a jury ordered you pay punitive damages to the third party, your insurance would not pay out.

 If you’re sued by a third party as the result of an auto accident, there is some disparity in what insurance companies will cover — homeowners and renters insurance liability both have an auto exclusion when you’re operating the vehicle, but the language on most policies is less clear regarding whether it covers your liability if a guest is an auto accident.
 Your personal auto insurance may step in here — most policies cover you for the “use of any vehicle” and doesn’t say it has to be “by you.”